COOPERATIVE EXTENSION AND ADVISORY SERVICES

 About Us

 The Cooperative Extension and Advisory Services (CEAS) portal is a first-of-its-kind online platform comprises of all the various activities that provide the information and services required and demanded by cooperative members, leaders and managers, and the general public.
 The CEAS portal help cooperators and general public in developing their own technical, organizational, and management skills and practices in order to improve cooperatives functioning and businesses, and motivate individuals to join the cooperative movement.
-The CEAS portal is made up of two main components: Learning Management System (LMS), and Cooperative Knowledge Centre (CKC).
+The CEAS-LMS Portal comprises three key components: the Learning Management System (LMS), the Cooperative Resource Centre (CRC), and the Query Management System (QMS).

 The QMS allows users to express their concerns pertaining to cooperative functionality, business affairs, operational and management challenges, and so on in order to receive quick and high-quality advice.